 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price per share is \$17.00.
-We have been approved to have our common stock listed on the NASDAQ Global Select Market ("NASDAQ") under the symbol "NCSM."
+It is currently estimated that the initial public offering price per share will be between \$15.00 and \$18.00.
+We have applied to have our common stock listed on the NASDAQ Global Select Market ("NASDAQ") under the symbol "NCSM."